hagsteel/django-jsx/README.md

 # Django JSX template engine

-Requires Django 1.8 (because you want to use multiple template engines)
+Requires Django 1.8 (because you want to use multiple template engines).

+*Note* The server has to be restarted for template updates as the templates are cached on the template server.

 ## Installation